25 English Idioms With Their Meanings

 - Know something like the back of your hand:

 Is there a part of your town that you know very well?
-Then you can say that you know it like the back of your hand.
+Then you can say you know it like the back of your hand.
 The idiom means knowing something very well.

 - Sleep on it: